 Facebook Inc. is the largest social networking website in the world.
 This market position aligns with the company’s mission statement and vision statement.
-The vision statement describes the business condition that the company wants to achieve.
+The corporate vision statement describes the business condition that the company wants to achieve.
 Facebook’s vision statement guides employees in focusing their efforts.
-The mission statement identifies the primary aims and actions needed to reach the vision.
+The corporate mission statement identifies the primary aims and actions needed to reach the vision.
 Facebook’s mission statement determines the strategies and tactics to grow and develop the firm.
 Through consistent focus on the mission and vision statements, Facebook Inc. ensures its leadership in the global market for online social networking service.

 Facebook Inc.’s mission statement gives specifics of what the company intends to do as the world’s leading online social media business.
 However, Facebook’s vision statement requires specification to provide a guide for the firm’s human resources to support global business expansion and diversification.